underdogliu/underdogliu.github.io/aboutme.md

 Some fun and undisturbing facts about me:
 * In my spare time I love running, working out, play basketball and football (soccer in US term) a lot.
 These are the main cause of my procrastination.
 * I don't like intentional traveling at all but somehow I'm forced to be a nomad.
-Since the first time I went abroad, I've been living (not short-term traveling) at 6 different cities in 5 years.
+Since the first time I went abroad, I've been living (not short-term traveling) at 6 cities @ 3 countries in 5 years - and if everything goes right, I am expecting the curated list to include more (practically, not intentionally....)!
 * I'm a former hoarder and a current minimalism practitioner.

 More detailed ver. of CV is available on request.
 Cheers!